DNA

 4

-This participant is a descendant of Frederick Schambach who immigrated in the 1860s.
+This participant is a descendant of Frederick Schambach who immigrated in the 1860s to the Baltimore, MD area.
 His DNA has shown that it is not closely connected to any of the other Schambach lines.

 212615 gr-grandson of